Dreyex/Dreyex/README.md

 :hammer_and_wrench: Current Projects/Goals :hammer_and_wrench:
 ---
-- Trying to learn C# and JavaScript
+- Trying to learn JavaScript and WebDevelopment
+- Creating Designs and Pictures
 - Successfully complete my training

 :toolbox: :gear: Software and Tools :gear: :toolbox: